Initiative for the Integration of the Regional Infrastructure of South America

 The Initiative for the Integration of the Regional Infrastructure of South America (IIRSA) is a development plan to link South America's economies through new transportation, energy, and telecommunications projects.

 IIRSA investments are expected to integrate highway networks, river ways, hydroelectric dams and telecommunications links throughout the continent—particularly in remote, isolated regions—to allow greater trade and create a South American community of nations.

 The initiative was launched in late 2000 with the participation of the 12 countries of South America which form the Union of South American Nations.
-It is being supported by the Corporación Andina de Fomento (CAF), the Inter-American Development Bank (IDB) and the River Plate Basin Financial Development Fund (FONPLATA).
+It is being supported by CAF – Development Bank of Latin America and the Caribbean, the Inter-American Development Bank (IDB) and the River Plate Basin Financial Development Fund (FONPLATA).
 Together the three institutions form the Technical Coordination Committee (CCT) which provides technical and financial support for IIRSA activities.

 Region

 The project is subdivided in several regions, called hubs.